-We're in such a weird time.
-There's a lot of talk about the Great Resignation and the struggle to find employees, but layoffs are picking up.
+We’re in such a weird time.
+There’s a lot of talk about the Great Resignation and the struggle to find employees, but layoffs are picking up.
 We learned that life could change in a flash.
-We may think layoffs aren't coming, but the evidence says that won't last.
+We may think layoffs aren’t coming, but the evidence says that won’t last.
 When your company must lay people off, work to make it less painful and damaging.
-Here are some ways to make layoffs less painful:
+Here are some ideas on how to handle layoffs and make them less painful:

 - Plan and Prepare: While you might find it necessary to exit employees, be sure to plan and prepare.
 Take this chance to review your workforce plan and make sure the right talent remains to keep your operations and customers running smoothly.
 Estimate rehiring costs and evaluate the difficulty of replacing laid-off employees based on current and future business needs.
 Timing and planning are essential once you’ve identified roles and notifications are coming.
 Make sure you have the right stakeholders, including HR, legal, and any other senior leaders that can help.
 Plan communication plans, exit strategies, gathering of belongings, IT and security considerations, dates, times, etc. Even if this isn’t your first rodeo, be sure to think this different dynamic through.
 Take into consideration that most of your workforce may still be remote and conducting a layoff is different.